bisratlike/flutter-2024-proj/README.md

 This project is a starting point for a Flutter application.

--Authentication
+Authentication
 A few resources to get you started if this is your first Flutter project:

 Users can log in securely using their credentials.
 The system verifies the user's signup status and role before granting access to specific pages.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab) Authorization
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)

   Two types of users are supported: admin and volunteers.
 Admins have the authority to manage volunteers and volunteer opportunities,              including adding another admin.

 For help getting started with Flutter development, view the
     Role Assignment
 [online documentation](https://docs.flutter.dev/), which offers tutorials,

     Users are assigned roles that determine their privileges within the system.
 Admins can add other users as admins. samples, guidance on mobile development, and a full API reference.